 In the "Files" tab, click "Add new files".
 Select "Upload survey".

 You’ll see guidelines on how to prepare your CSV for upload.
-Once the file is correctly formatted, click ‘Browse file’ and upload it from your computer.
+Once the file is correctly formatted, drag and drop a file, or select "click to upload".

 You can choose to import data from specific or all questions in the survey.
 Each question is imported as a separate column.